allenai/discoveryworld/README-USERSTUDY.md

 Statistics: R
 ```

-At the end of the notes for a given scenario, it would be helpful if you clearly included the following:
+At the end of the notes for a given scenario, it would be helpful if you clearly included your hypothesis for the solution to the task, as well as supporting evidence that lead you to believe the hypothesis can be confirmed:
 ```
 HYPOTHESIS: <Your hypothesis for what the solution to the task is>
 SUPPORTING EVIDENCE: